lurchmath/lde/docs/design-overview.md

  * Other UI details:
-    * Because we have a UI that allows users to make connections among groups, the structures in the hierarchy may include, among their external attributes, a binary, edge-labeled multigraph.
+    * Because we have a UI that allows users to make connections among groups, the structures in the hierarchy may include, among their attributes, a binary, edge-labeled multigraph.
 (Note that this does not require that every connection in the HTML document become two Structures in the LDE Document with attributes connecting them.
 Nor does it stipulate that some concept--such as labeling--that we might decide to represent as part of this multigraph can't also be represented sometimes in another way as well.)
     * If we require the LDE to send a signal when validation completes, then we can make a UI setting of whether to show feedback as the feedback arrives, or only after the "all validation complete" signal